Hartford Ballet: Principal (1968-1970)

 San Francisco Ballet (1981-1986)

-Born in Mineola, Texas in 1947, Paul Russell trained at the Dance Theatre of Harlem School and the School of American Ballet, both in New York City.
+Born in Mineola, Texas on March 2, 1947, Paul Russell trained at the Dance Theatre of Harlem School and the School of American Ballet, both in New York City.
 Before beginning this ballet training, he attended Pasadena City College and UCLA.
-He first performed with the Hartford Ballet and the following year, with DTH.
+He first performed with the Hartford Ballet and the following year, Russell joined the Dance Theatre of Harlem.
 He moved to Leningrad in 1977 to train with Natalya Dudinskaya and soon after, performed the role of Siegfried with the Scottish National Ballet.
-He is thought to be the first Black man to perform this Swan Lake role.
+He is thought to be the first Black man to perform this role in a full-length production of Swan Lake.
 He danced with San Francisco Ballet starting in 1981 until his retirement in 1986/7, after which he became the artistic director of the American Festival Ballet of Boise, Idaho.

 Paul Russell, Variety